 Kirsten Fischler, a native of West Chester, PA, has developed a unique style of art making that incorporates recycled building materials in such a way the leftover mundane is transformed into rustic refinement.
-She has been working with reclaimed wood and oil paint for over twenty years.
+She has been working with reclaimed wood and oil paint for over twenty five years.

 Her work explores the tension between organic shapes and geometric forms made from manufactured wood products.
 She deconstructs and then reconstructs her imagery to mimic the pseudo-recycling of a culture that discards nature at its own expense.
 Her painting process is visceral, spiritual and intuitive as she attempts to honor the trees that once supplied oxygen, food, tools, and shelter.